Service Oriented Architecture - Security Matters

 SOA Security With MuleSoft

-To help businesses protect their service oriented architecture, MuleSoft offers Anypoint Enterprise Security.
-As a component of the Anypoint Platform, Enterprise Security works within Mule ESB to enable safe and seamless integration across the organization environment.
+To help businesses protect their service-oriented architecture, MuleSoft offers Anypoint Enterprise Security.
+As a component of the Anypoint Platform, Enterprise Security works within Mule as an ESB to enable safe and seamless integration across the organization environment.
 Anypoint Enterprise Security protects SOA architecture, allowing apps, services, and data to remain safe.

 MuleSoft’s Enterprise Security helps businesses secure their SOA environment from threats, all the while providing them control.
-With a team of dedicated experts ensuring Mule ESB is one step ahead of security threats, MuleSoft takes care of security concerns in even the most critical use cases so businesses don’t have to.
+With a team of dedicated experts ensuring Anypoint Platform, along with Mule as an ESB, are one step ahead of security threats, MuleSoft takes care of security concerns in even the most critical use cases so businesses don’t have to.

 - Protect Against Security Attacks: Anypoiny Enterprise Security gives businesses the control to restrict access to business systems based on client IP addresses (single or CIDR), shielding their network from replay and man-in-the-middle attacks.